CCTV footage leads to 'lookout,' Baptist bishop in Cagayan de Oro murder case

 Dina alleged that the minister then accused her of milking him for money.

-Dina also alleged that the minister would later discreetly tell her during Fornillas’ wake that the victim was killed because of her.
+Dina also alleged that the minister would later discreetly tell her during Fornillos’ wake that the victim was killed because of her.

 Andales and Nonot were arrested on Monday, October 16, based on a court warrant issued in connection with the murder case filed by Fornillos’ mother, Rutchie.